-We understand that despite a holiday being a welcome prospect at the moment, planning and travelling during these uncertain times can be daunting.
+As the world begins to open up once more, we understand planning and travelling during these uncertain times can be confusing.
 We have put together answers to some of the most frequently asked questions from our clients in order to alleviate some of these worries.
 Of course, our expert travel specialists are always on hand to discuss any queries you may have in detail.

 Are UK citizens allowed to travel abroad during the COVID-19 pandemic?

 The UK government has announced there will be a traffic light system in place with different requirements applying depending on whether the destination visited is categorised as ‘green’, ‘amber’ or ‘red’.
 More information can be read here.

 I want to book a holiday, but I am worried about losing my money if the country I am visiting prevents anyone from entering?

 Our Book with Confidence policy will not only allow you to make changes, fee free, up until 15 days prior to travel but if the government in your country of residence restricts all but essential travel, or, the Foreign, Commonwealth & Development Office (FCDO) advises against all but essential travel, we will rebook or refund your holiday.
 This will also apply if the destination you are travelling to has entry restrictions in place such as closed borders or extended quarantine requirements, or flights are cancelled without alternative routes available.